data-apis/array-api/spec/API_specification/functions.md

 ## Functions

-A conforming implementation of the array API standard must provide and support the following functions.
+A conforming implementation of the array API standard must provide and support the following functions adhering to the following conventions:

+-   Optional arguments must be [keyword-only](https://www.python.org/dev/peps/pep-3102/) arguments.
+-   The `out` keyword argument must be a tuple with one entry per output.
+-   If `out` is not provided or is `None` (the default), an uninitialized return array must be created for each output.
+-   Unless stated otherwise, floating-point operations must adhere to IEEE 754-2019.

 <!-- NOTE: please keep the functions in alphabetical order -->